(301) 495-3131 Call For a Free Consultation

 What Exactly is Wrongful Death?

 In the state of Maryland, wrongful death is defined as death that results from an accidental injury caused by the negligent act of a legally liable person or entity.
-State laws in Maryland and the laws of Washington, D.C. allow the heirs of a person killed through an act of negligence to receive compensation from the negligent party.
+State laws in Maryland and the laws of Washington, D.C. allow the heirs of a person killed through an act of negligence to receive fair compensation from the negligent party.

 Similar to a personal injury claim, many types of events can give rise to a wrongful death lawsuit, including: